-Tengboche Monastery is one of the most famous monasteries of Nepal, probably because of its unrivalled backdrop of Mount Ama Dablam.
-The monastery is the leading Buddhist centre in the Khumbu with a residing Rinpoche who blesses pilgrims, mountaineers and travelers to the area.
+Tengboche Monastery is one of the most famous monasteries of Nepal, probably because of its unrivalled backdrop of Mt.
+Ama Dablam.
+The monastery is the leading Buddhist centre in the Khumbu region with a residing Rinpoche who blesses pilgrims, mountaineers and travelers passing through.

-Every October, Tengboche Monastery hosts the colorful Mani Rimdu festival, which is a culmination of Buddhist celebrations with a religious gathering, songs, ritual dances and enactments of legends.
-Visitors are always welcomed to partake in the festivities and many trekkers time their trek to coincide with the festival.
-Tours of the monastery are conducted every afternoon.
+Every October, Tengboche Monastery hosts the colorful Mani Rimdu festival, which is a culmination of Buddhist celebrations with a religious gathering, songs, ritual dances and enactments of the lives of legendary figures.
+Visitors are always welcomed to partake in the festivities and many trekkers book their trek to coincide with the festival.
+Tours of the monastery are conducted every afternoon for visitors.
 Tengboche lies on the very popular trek route to the Everest region.

 Atop a hill across Imja Khola, Tengboche is the most common night halt after Namche.
 The monastery is perched on a high ridge across the canyon from Khunde.
-This Buddhist monastery was burnt down in 1989 and rebuilt replacing the old building with a more solid structure.
+The original Tengboche Monastery was burnt down in 1989 and replaced with a more solid structure.

-Pines, azaleas and colourful mountain rhododendrons surround the attractive gompa (monastery), with a stunning panoramic view of Everest, Lhotse and Ama Dablam.
+Pines, azaleas and colorful rhododendrons surround the attractive gompa (monastery), with a stunning panoramic view of Everest, Lhotse and Ama Dablam.
 Tengboche has many rest houses and a large number of lodges as well as spacious camping sites.

 From Tengboche you can continue on to Pheriche, Kala Pattar and the hamlet of Gorakshep.
-From here, the Everest Base Camp is easily accessible, as is the summit of Kala Pattar (5,545 m), from where one gets outstanding views of Mt.
+From here, the Everest Base Camp is easily reached, as is the summit of Kala Pattar (5,545 m), known for outstanding views of Mt.
 Everest.
-However, you must take time to acclimatize and avoid rapid gain in altitude to avoid altitude sickness.
+However, it is advisable to take time to acclimatize and avoid rapid gain in altitude to avoid altitude sickness.